mingyue21/TodoApp/README.md

 # TodoApp
-A full-stack Todo app using MERN
+A full-stack Todo app using MongoDB, Node.js, Express.js and React.js.